 The ability to navigate the real estate process online, make a cash offer, and unload the sales process are a few key benefits of the program, but it’s important to keep in mind that these features don’t come free.
 Depending on how long it takes for your home to sell, you could end up with a hefty bill for the daily fees you’ll accumulate after you move into your new home.
 But for some sellers, a trade-in program may be the solution they need.

 The bottom line?
 Do your research and decide which trade-in or trade-up service is right for you.
-We invite you to explore HomeLight’s Trade-In program as well.
+We invite you to explore HomeLight’s Buy Before You Sell program as well.

 Header Image Source: (Nubelson Fernandes / Unsplash)